 - The player to the left of the dealer starts by placing between 1 and 4 cards face down in a discard pile in the centre.
-The player must say what the cards are, but does not have to be truthful.
-The player must claim the cards are of the same value, for example, a player would declare "3 Kings", and place 3 cards in the centre.
+The player must state what the cards are, but does not have to tell the truth.
+The player must claim the cards are of the same value.
+For example, a player could say they have "3 Kings", and place any 3 cards in the centre.

 - The other players can call 'cheat' if they think the player is lying about the value of the cards.

 - The played cards must be shown to everyone else.

 - If the challenger who called cheat is correct and the player was lying, the cheater must pick up all the cards in the discard pile.
 The challenger takes the next turn.

 - If the challenger is wrong, that player picks up the discard pile.
 The player to the left of the player who played the cards takes the next turn.

 - The next player to the left takes a turn.
 They must declare the values of the cards to be either the same, 1 up, or 1 down from the previous player.

 - For example, if the previous cards were Kings, the next player should play or claim to play Queens, Kings, or a certain number of Aces.